 e.
 Acceptable Conditions of Work

-In 2008 the MOL closed two employment agencies for violations of workers' rights, including physical abuse.
-Perpetrators of the abuses were not further prosecuted for a number of reasons, including the victims’ refusal to press charges and lack of evidence.
-An unknown number of other cases of nonpayment of wages were settled through negotiation.
-According to source country embassies and consulates, many workers did not report violations of their labor contracts until after they returned to their home countries, since they preferred not to stay in the country for a lengthy judicial process.
+Authorities did not prosecute perpetrators of abuses against foreign domestic workers for a number of reasons, including the victims’ refusal to press charges and lack of evidence.
+Authorities settled an unknown number of other cases of nonpayment of wages through negotiation.
+According to source-country embassies and consulates, many workers did not report violations of their labor contracts until after they returned to their home countries, since they preferred not to stay in the country for a lengthy judicial process.